-^{} Not sampled in CY 2021
+^{} Not sampled in CY 2023

-Table 2 lists the microbial contamination detected in CY 2021.
+Table 2 lists the microbial contamination detected in CY 2023.
 No microbial contaminants detected in any drinking water samples.

 Table 2.
-CY 2021 Biological Sampling Results
+CY 2023 Biological Sampling Results

-Contaminant MCLG MCL Level Meet Detected Standard?
-Potential Source of Contaminant Total Coliform 0 0 positive sample/month 0 positive samples Yes Naturally present in environment Fecal Coliform and E. coli 0 0 positive samples/month 0 positive samples Yes Human or animal fecal waste
+Contaminant MCLG MCL MCL Level Meet Detected Standard?
+Potential Source of Contaminant Total Coliform 0 0 positive sample/ month 0 positive samples Yes Naturally present in environment Fecal Coliform and E. coli 0 0 positive samples/month 0 positive samples Yes Human or animal fecal waste

-Table 3 lists drinking water contaminants detected in CY 2021.
+Table 3 lists drinking water contaminants detected in CY 2023.
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
 For total trihalomethanes and haloacetic acids, compliance is based on the running average of all samples collected over a year.
 Therefore, if a single sample exceeds the MCL, but the average of all the readings for that year is less than the MCL, then the system is in compliance.

 Table 3.
-CY 2021 Detected Water Contaminants
+CY 2023 Detected Water Contaminants

-CONTAMINANTS El PA KEGS Your Water Meet Typical Source CONTAMINANTS MCLG MCL MCL 1 our water Standard?
-Typical Source Inorganic Contaminants Barium in ppm 2 2 2 0.029 Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Nitrate [measured as Nitrogen in ppm] 10 10 10 1.68 Vac Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits Total Nitrate and Nitrite in ppm NR NR 10 1.68 Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Sodium in ppm NR NR NR 14.0 Yes Erosion of natural deposits Trihalomethanes Total Trihalomethanes in ppb NR 80 80 LowHigh48.762.4Annual average55.4 - Yes By-product of drinking water chlorination Haloacetic Acids Haloacetic Acids in ppb NR 60 60 LowHigh 10.5 20.9 Annual average 13.6 Yes By-product of drinking water chlorination
+CONTAMINANTS EI PA KEGS Your Water Meet Typical Course CONTAMINANTS MCLG MCL MCL Your water Standard?
+Typical Source Inorganic Contaminants Barium in ppm 2 2 2 0.02 Y D C Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Nitrate [measured as Nitrogen in ppm] 10 10 10 1.72 Vac Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits Total Nitrate and Nitrite in ppm NR NR 10 1.72 Yes Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Fluoride in ppm 4 4 4 0.09 Yes Erosion of natural deposits; Discharge from fertilizer and aluminum factories Sodium in ppm NR NR NR 9.5 Yes Erosion of natural deposits Tr ihalomethanes Total Trihalomethanes in ppb NR 80 80 LowHigh47.067.0Annual average57.3 Yes By-product of drinking water chlorination Haloacetic Acids Haloacetic Acids in ppb NR 60 60 Yes By-product of drinking water chlorination

-^{}See Appendix for explanation of terms and abbreviations
+^{}See Appendix for explanation of terms and abbreviations.
+Bioenvironmental Engineering tested for Semi-Volatile Organic Chemicals and Volatile Organic Chemicals and detected none.

-Table 4 lists the lead and copper results for CY 2020.
+Table 4 lists the lead and copper results for CY 2023.
 The result presented in the report is from the most recent testing conducted in accordance with the KEGS: the monitoring frequency of Lead and copper contaminants for Gimhae AB is every 3 years The standard for lead and copper is that no more than 10% of samples collected exceed the action level.

 Table 4.
-CY 2020 Lead and Copper Sampling Results
+CY 2023 Lead and Copper Sampling Results

-Contaminant EP A 4 KEGS # of sample sites 90th 90th Meet Potential Source of Contaminant MCLG AL AL exceeding action level percentile values standard?
+Contaminant EPA A KEGS # of sample sites 90th Most Potential Source of Contaminant MCLG AL AL # of sample sites exceeding action level percentile values Meet standard?
 Lead in ppb 0 15 15 0 of 6 sites ND Yes Corrosion of household plumbing systems; erosion of natural deposits.
-Copper in ppb 1300 1300 1000 0 of 6 sites 93.6 Yes Corrosion from household plumbing systems; erosion of natural deposits.
+Copper in ppb 1300 1300 1000 0 of 6 sites 32.7 Yes Corrosion from household plumbing systems; erosion of natural deposits.